SliceGX: Layer-wise GNN Explanation with Model-slicing: : Layer-wise Explanations

-Intuitively, we are interested at finding an explanation for an output $\M(G,v_t)$, which can be consistently derived by a sliced model at layer $l$, an ``earlier'' stage of inference of \gnn $\M$.
-We also provide a detailed discussion and additional experimental results in the Appendix, where we show that this approach yields faithful explanations that align with the model’s true decision-making process.
+Intuitively, we are interested in finding an explanation for an output $\M(G,v_t)$, which can be consistently derived by a sliced model at layer $l$, an ``earlier'' stage of inference of \gnn $\M$.
+We also provide a detailed discussion in the Appendix~\ref{sec-discuss}, where we show that this approach yields faithful explanations that align with the model’s true decision-making process.

-\begin{example} Consider a two-layer \gnn-based node classifier $\M$ as in Example~\ref{slice_example} (lower part of Fig.~\ref{fig-motivation}).
+\begin{example} Consider a two-layer \gnn-based node classifier $\M$ as in Example~\ref{slice_example} (lower part of Figure~\ref{fig-motivation}).
 The test node $v_t$ in graph $G=(V,E)$ is misclassified as ``Benign'' by $\mathcal{M}$, and its two ``sliced'' counterparts $\mathcal{M}^1$, and $\mathcal{M}^2$, at layer $1$ and layer $2$, respectively.
 Here, $G^1_s$ and $G^2_s$ are factual explanations for the incorrect prediction at layers 1 and 2, respectively.
 While $G^2_s$ ensures consistency between $\mathcal{M}(G,v_t)$ and $\mathcal{M}(G^2_s,v_t)$ at the final layer, $G^1_s$ must maintain consistency in predictions for $v_t$ in both $\mathcal{M}$ and the sliced model $\mathcal{M}^1$.
 Specifically, $\mathcal{M}^1$ assigns $v_t$ the label ``Benign'' with $G^1_s$, aligning with $\mathcal{M}$'s final prediction.
 Inspecting the two explanations, $G^1_s$ and $G^2_s$, one can gain insights by observing the specific fraction of $G$ that may be responsible for an incorrect label ``Benign'' of node $v_t$.
 Better still, the explanations $G^1_s$ and $G^2_s$, putting together, suggest a ``chain of evidence'' that clarifies the misclassification of $v_t$ by $\M$ at early stage (layer 1) and its subsequent layers. \end{example}